https://hgic.clemson.edu/

 How Can “High Risk” Individuals Avoid Vibrio vulnificus?

-Avoid exposure of recent or healing wounds, cuts, punctures, or burns, to warm seawater.
-When swimming or wading, temporarily cover wounds with watertight wrap.
-The V. vulnificus lives naturally in warm seawater, can enter a person’s wound and, in some cases extend to the bloodstream and cause a potentially fatal illness.
+Avoid exposure of recent or healing wounds, cuts, punctures, or burns to warm seawater.
+When swimming or wading, temporarily cover wounds with a watertight wrap.
+The V. vulnificus lives naturally in warm seawater, can enter a person’s wound, and, in some cases, extend to the bloodstream and cause a potentially fatal illness.
 The highly invasive nature of this bacterium is cause for special concern.

 Oyster Safety – What You Can Do